List of Marvel Comics characters: H: Earth-2099 Relur

 In the unified 2099 reality of Earth-2099, Relur was a member of the 2099 version of the Avengers.
-He was among those who were killed by the 2099 version of the Masters of Evil.
+He was killed by the Masters of Evil.

+Hump

+Hump is a fictional mutant in the Marvel Comics Universe.
+His first appearance was in New Mutants #91 (July 1990).

+Hump and his brother Brute were Morlocks with identical mutations who worked for Masque and accompanied him to confront Sabretooth but failed to kill him.
+They also tried to capture Feral but she escaped.
+When they tried to regain Feral from the New Mutants, Cable shot Brute dead causing Hump and Masque to take their leave.

+Hump was with his revived brother when he and the Morlocks attacked the Reavers in Madripoor.

+In Dark X-Men (vol. 2), Hump and Brute are among the Morlocks killed by an Orchis-controlled Archangel after the fall of Krakoa.

 Amber Hunt

-Amber Hunt is a pyrokinetic superhero in the Marvel Comics universe.

-The character, created by Steve Gerber and R.R.
-Phipps, first appeared in Malibu Comics' Exiles #1 (August 1993).

-Within the context of the stories, Hunt was an average American teenager in the Ultraverse before being exposed to the alien Theta Virus, which gave her super powers.
+Amber Hunt was an average American teenager in the Ultraverse before being exposed to the alien Theta Virus, which gave her pyrokinesis.
 Under the alias En Flame, she has been a team member of the Exiles and Ultraforce.
+Amber was created by Steve Gerber and R.R.
+Phipps and first appeared in Malibu Comics' Exiles #1 (August 1993).

 Hunter

 The Hunter (Nina Smith) is a minor character within Marvel Comics.
 The character, created by Fiona Avery and Mark Brooks, first appeared in Amazing Fantasy (vol. 2) #3 (October 2004).

 She is Anya Corazon's critically insensitive rival and Miguel Legar's girlfriend.
 Nina is a member of the Spider Society / WebCorps who has fought the Sisterhood of the Wasp.

 Nina later becomes the true receptacle of Araña's exoskeleton, allowing her to be the Spider Society's Hunter.